Session

 This is what coding with AI agents looks like when context lives in the developer's head rather than in the system.

-On top of that foundation, we’ll cover when deterministic scripts are the better choice and how to embed them into agent workflows, how to assess prompt quality using concrete signals instead of “trust me, bro,” and how guardrails like tests and structure help agents fail loudly instead of silently drifting.
+On top of that foundation: when deterministic scripts are the better choice and how to embed them in agent workflows, how to test those reusable context units with something better than 'trust me, bro' and how guardrails like tests and structure help agents fail loudly instead of silently drifting.

 If your AI keeps agreeing with you even when it's doing the wrong thing, you're absolutely right: this talk is for you.

-Many AI talks focus on what agents can do.
-This talk focuses on what they should be allowed to do, and how developers can enforce that through shared context, structure, and guardrails.
-It offers a grounded, engineering-first perspective that complements more exploratory or model-focused sessions.
+Most AI talks focus on what agents can do.
+This one focuses on what they should be allowed to do, and how developers enforce that through shared context, structure, and guardrails.
+It's an engineering talk, not a model talk.

 Baruch Sadogursky